k8ssandra/k8ssandra/docs/content/en/tasks/scale/_index.md

 This is again the most balanced topology we could have achieved with 8 nodes and 3 racks.

+### Scaling down with multiple racks

+When scaling down, the operator will remove nodes from the racks with the most nodes.
+If two racks have the same number of nodes, the operator will start with the rack that comes *last* in the datacenter definition.

-Now let's scale down to 3 nodes.
+Now let's scale down the above cluster to 3 nodes.
 The operator will decommission 5 nodes, exactly in the following order:

+* `rack2` will scale down from 3 to 2 nodes and `my-k8ssandra-dc1-rack2-sts-2` gets decommissioned;
 * `rack1` will scale down from 3 to 2 nodes and `my-k8ssandra-dc1-rack1-sts-2` gets decommissioned;
-* `rack2` will scale down from 3 to 2 nodes and `my-k8ssandra-dc1-rack2-sts-2` gets decommissioned;
-* `rack1` will scale down from 2 to 1 node and `my-k8ssandra-dc1-rack1-sts-1` gets decommissioned;
+* `rack3` will scale down from 2 to 1 node and `my-k8ssandra-dc1-rack3-sts-1` gets decommissioned;
 * `rack2` will scale down from 2 to 1 node and `my-k8ssandra-dc1-rack2-sts-1` gets decommissioned;
-* `rack3` will scale down from 2 to 1 node and `my-k8ssandra-dc1-rack3-sts-1` gets decommissioned.
+* `rack1` will scale down from 2 to 1 node and `my-k8ssandra-dc1-rack1-sts-1` gets decommissioned.

 When the scale down operation is complete, the cluster will reach the following topology: